fetchai/jenesis/docs/add-contracts.md

 jenesis add contract <TEMPLATE> <NAME> [--profile <PROFILE>]
 ```

-An example of how to add the template **starter** with the name `my_first_contract` is given below:
+An example of how to add the template **starter** with the name `my_first_contract` to the profile `my_profile` is given below:

 ```
-jenesis add contract starter my_first_contract [--profile my_profile]
+jenesis add contract starter my_first_contract --profile my_profile
 ```

+If the profile is not specified as an optional argument, the contract will be automatically integrated into the first profile created when ```new``` or ```init``` command were used.
 This ```add contract``` command will add a contract template to your jenesis project inside `contracts/my_first_contract/` folder.
 It will also update the `jenesis.toml` configuration file with the contract information under the selected profile, if no profile is selected it will be set by default to the first profile you created using the ```new``` command:

 ```
 [profile.my_profile.contracts.my_first_contract]